Cyber Monday 2018 kitchen and appliance deals: KitchenAid Stand Mixer discount, $100 off Dyson products and more

 Given that you can pay upward of $500 for the classic, colorful KitchenAid Stand Mixer, this Best Buy deal looks pretty good.
 Snag this elegant kitchen staple for $220.
 The deal is on right now.

-OK with a smaller-sized model? eBay has one marked down to $180.
+OK with a smaller model? eBay has one marked down to $180.

 Dyson Pure Hot + Cool Air Purifier, $450